Follow everything you care about.

 For dense tournament periods, pin a few priority matches instead of flooding everyone with every game.

-They can manage the shared plan, but device alerts are best handled per person because Apple, Google, and Outlook treat shared-calendar notifications differently.
+They can manage the shared plan, but device alerts are best handled per person, because Apple, Google, and Outlook treat shared-calendar notifications differently.

 Yes.
 The same structure works for watch parties, five-a-side groups, and supporters' clubs.